remoteintech/remote-jobs/company-profiles/theorem.md

 ## Office locations

-See our full list of locations on https://theorem.co/contact-us.
+See our full list of locations on https://theoremone.co/about/locations.

 ## How to apply

-You can apply directly [on your careers page](https://theorem.applytojob.com?source=remoteintech).
+You can apply directly [on our careers page](https://jobs.lever.co/theoremonellc).